isabella232/livefyre.en/help/using/c-anouncements.md

 ## June 5, 2019

 While Facebook generally provides advanced notice of changes whenever possible, they made a swift decision yesterday to disable access to Facebook and Instagram content within Livefyre.
 Due to this change, you will not be able to stream, search, or share Facebook or Instagram content.
-We sincerely apologize for not being unable to provide you with a heads up on this change.
+We sincerely apologize for not being able to provide you with a heads up on this change.

 Please keep in mind that there are still ways to access Facebook and Instagram content at this time: